jadu101/jadu101.github.io/content/Mobile/Fundamentals/c-static analysis.md

 # Find Hardcoded Strings

-could be found in resources/strings.xml
+could be found in resources/strings.xml and xmls.xml

 also in activity source code